yalmip/yalmip.github.io/_posts/tutorials/2017-09-17-envelopesinbmibnb.md

 ![Quadratic hull]({{ site.url }}/images/xyhull2.png){: .center-image }

 Notice that the algorithm requires explicit bounds on the variables.
 If YALMIP fails to extract any explicit bounds from the model in the root-node, the code will terminate and an error message will be displayed.
+Addionally, the tighter the bounds are, i.e., closer to the final optimal value, the smaller the envelope approximation will be.

 ### Linear relaxation for polynomial problems